 What are some tips for someone who wants to be a restaurateur?

 First of all, you should have a little bit of experience in that territory.
 Because it’s not all about money.
 If you have no experience working in a restaurant, it is very dangerous to invest.
 Partly because you will depend on other people to do something that you don’t know.
 It’s better for you to know all the aspects.
 I would advise whoever to try to work in a restaurant first.
 Try to work for somebody even if its a dishwasher.
+Once you have your foot in the door you can learn about all the important components that enable a restaurant to run effectively.
+Learning about things such as equipment supply of things like nbs meat grinder parts is so crucial.

 Family orientation is valuable.
 In my case, my wife is the one working in the daytime, doing the office work, counting the cash and doing the payroll.
 So you always need to have somebody that you really trust.
 When you have a family, it’s a condition that you have that trust.